ericwpeterson/remote-redux-five/README.md

 ### Motivations
  * Use redux on the server.
 Just as redux dev tools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
 In doing so, we can simulate events, instead of altering production code or physical devices.
- * Using a standard protocol, allows us to reuse code across applications.
+ * Using a standard protocol allows us to reuse code across applications.
 No matter what the underlying transport is ( socket, bluetooth-ble, electron ipc, etc... ), the only thing that changes is a single saga.

 ## Protocol
 **_All commands operate in the context of a monobject, which is really just a slice of the redux state tree_**.